“Frequently Asked Questions About Wedding Photography” – FAQ

 - Michael and Joannie love to support their community.

-- Three of our favorite charities are: Cystic Fibrosis, Children’s Lighthouse of Minnesota and the Ralph Reeder Food Shelf.
+- Three of our favorite charities are: Cystic Fibrosis, Crescent Cove, and the Ralph Reeder Food Shelf.

 - We carry liability, equipment, and errors & omissions insurance.